Abstract

 - Chromium OS security strives to protect against an opportunistic adversary through a combination of system hardening, process isolation, continued web security improvements in Chromium, secure autoupdate, verified boot, encryption, and intuitive account management.

-users of Chromium OS-based devices with a system that is both practically secure and easy to use.
+We have made a concerted effort to provide users of Chromium OS-based devices with a system that is both practically secure and easy to use.
 To do so, we've followed a set of four guiding principles:

 - The perfect is the enemy of the good.